patrickleweryharris/coffee/Solutions.md

 ### Log-in and Register

 The `Log In` view is where a user logs in to our application.
 It can be accessed by clicking the link in the top right of the screen.
 The `Register` views is accessible from the
 `Log In` view. `Register` allows a new user to register for an account.
+New accounts are added to the database with an initially empty list of saved gifs.
+Passwords are hashed via `bcrypt` and saved.

 Once a user is logged in or registered, they are redirected to the main page and their logged in status is saved in session storage.
 The profile page and save gif links will become available.
 The `Log In` link at the top